Shi2oon/HREBSD_SIFs/README.md

 Start with generating strain data using the calibration code and then use the output for the main function The code is self contained and does not need extra functions

+There are two input desks for 2D/3D DIC data and HR-EBSD data

 % for this function to work properly, spacing between potins in x and y
 % should be the same and the crack should be at the centre (this can be